mehiskork/gym-app-mvp/docs/architecture.md

 At a high level it does this:

 1. checks whether another session is already in progress
-2. snapshots plan-day metadata into a new `workout_session`
+2. snapshots internal `program_day` metadata into a new `workout_session`
 3. materializes `workout_session_exercise` rows from planned exercises
 4. seeds `workout_set` rows for each session exercise
 5. enqueues outbox snapshots for the created rows

 The important architectural point is that **session generation is snapshot-based**.
 A session is created from plan data at that moment, then stored as its own local session records.

+Quick Workout creates an ad-hoc session.
+Planned Workout routes through plan/session state before generating a planned session.
+The active workout/session guard wins over both entry points.

 ### Next-session prefill